shakes76/PatternFlow/recognition/s4456513-ISIC-segmentation-Improved-UNet/readme.md

 ## DATASET DESCRIPTION

 The datasets used in this project from training, validating and testing are all from ISICs 2018 Challenge Data set.
-The datasets contains two matched groups with each group has 2594 images.
-The first group of images is the raw melanoma images and the second groups of image (mask image) is the segmentation of the lesion area which will serve as labels in following model training.  mask images are binary images with only pixel value of 0 and 255.
+The datasets contain two matched groups with each group has 2594 images.
+The first group of images is the raw melanoma images and the second groups of images (mask image) is the segmentation of the lesion area which will serve as labels in following model training.  mask images are binary images with only pixel value of 0 and 255.
 Pixel value = 255 means the lesion area while 0 means background area.
 Figure 1 is an example of melanoma raw image (group 1 image) and Figure 2 is the responding mask image.

 ![](./images/ISIC_0000008.jpg)